Main Content

 Designed by William Nichols in the Greek Revival and Federal styles, the capitol building was impressive.
 It was Nichols’ first project as the state architect of Alabama.

-When the capital was relocated to Montgomery, the building was used by the Alabama Central Female College until 1923.
+After relocating the capital to Montgomery, the Alabama Central Female College used the building until 1923.

 Alabama Central Female College